-Former Congressman David McIntosh represented Indiana’s 2nd Congressional District in the United States Congress from 1995-2001.
+Former Congressman David McIntosh represented Indiana’s 2nd Congressional District in the United States Congress from 1995-2000.
 As a Freshman, David chaired the Subcommittee on Regulatory Relief.
-He passed the Congressional Review Act and held extensive oversight and field hearings to build a record of public support for regulatory relief initiatives in energy, biotechnology, pharmaceutical, healthcare, transportation and technology sectors.
+He passed the Congressional Review Act and held extensive oversight and field hearings to build a record of public support for regulatory relief initiatives in energy, biotechnology, pharmaceutical, healthcare, transportation, and technology sectors.
 Another issue that he championed was the elimination of the marriage penalty in the Federal Tax Code.

 David served during the Reagan administration as special assistant to Attorney General Edwin Meese III, and as special assistant to President Reagan for Domestic Affairs.
 During the first Bush administration, he served as executive director of the President’s Council on Competitiveness and assistant to the Vice President.
-The Competitiveness Council coordinated the cost/benefit review of major regulations and promoted legal reform measures.
+The Competitiveness Counsel coordinated the cost/benefit review of major regulations and promoted legal reform measures.

 David is a co-founder of the Federalist Society for Law and Public Policy and serves on the Board of Directors.
 He remains active with several free market and conservative think tanks and grassroots organizations.
 David has also had stints at the Hudson Institute and as a Professor of Economics at Ball State School of Business.